esplito/coding-notes/testing-accessibility/1-foundations-of-accessibility/notes.md

 	-  Makes sites interactive
 	- You need JS for a lot things for accessibility
 - DOM - Document Object Model
-	- "... is the data representation of the objects that comprise the strcu"
+	- "... is the data representation of the objects that comprise the structure and content of a document on the web.
+HTML markup is turned into a DOM structure that CSS can style and JavaScript can manipulate."
 - SVG
+	- XML-based markup language for describing 2D based vector graphics.

 ## Useful resources